natepjohnson/natepjohnson.github.io/cv.markdown

 ---

-### Presentations & Posters
+### **Presentations & Posters**
-Physics and Astronomy Undergraduate Poster Session, *University of Pittsburgh*
+**Physics and Astronomy Undergraduate Poster Session, *University of Pittsburgh***
-- Survey of Transiting Extrasolar Planets at the University of Pittsburgh (STEPUP)
-- Sub-halo Alignment’s Dependence of Halo Clustering
+    Survey of Transiting Extrasolar Planets at the University of Pittsburgh (STEPUP) Sub-halo Alignment’s Dependence of Halo Clustering

 ---

-### Work Experience
+### **Work Experience**
-**Radiation Safety Office, University of Pittsburgh** (May 2024 – August 2024)
+**Radiation Safety Office, University of Pittsburgh** May 2024 – August 2024
 *Intern*
--Conducted lab surveys to verify proper use of radioactive material in research laboratory settings -Serviced medical equipment (e.g. MRI, X-ray, CT) for the University of Pittsburgh Medical Center
+- Conducted lab surveys to verify proper use of radioactive material in research laboratory settings
+- Serviced medical equipment (e.g. MRI, X-ray, CT) for the University of Pittsburgh Medical Center